Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 Since veganism has become more popular, the demand for supplements to ‘fill in the gaps’ in our diet has increased.

 In a survey by the ‘vegan society,’ it was found that 63% of vegans identified as female and 37% were male.
-And there’s been an extraordinary increase in the numer of people becoming vegan in just the last few years.
+And there’s been an extraordinary increase in the number of people becoming vegan in just the last few years.

 So naturally, the demand for vegan beauty products and supplements to support healthy hair has also grown.
 Now there are many different vegan vitamins available that can cater to both men and women to help support hair growth!

-One of the most popular and highest rated supplements is called Hair Anew.
-You can go here to check it out on Amazon.
+One of the most popular and highest rated vegan hair supplements is called Hair Anew!
+You can go here to check it out.
 I’ve personally used this one and love it!
 It made a big difference.

 Although a healthy plant-based diet can generally support your dietary needs, there are some exceptions which everyone should be aware of.
 Not meeting the recommended daily intake of vitamins and minerals can lead to poor quality hair growth and even hair loss!

 So which nutrients should you think about supplementing?